Bob Stump

 Robert Lee Stump (April 4, 1927 – June 20, 2003) was an American politician who served as a U.S. Congressman from Arizona.
-He served as a member from the Democratic Party from 1977 to 1983 and then later a member of the Republican Party until the end of his tenure as congressman.
+He served as a member from the Democratic Party from 1977 to 1983 and then later as a member of the Republican Party until the end of his tenure as congressman.

 Early life and career

 Stump was born in Phoenix, and was a U.S. Navy World War II combat veteran, where he served on the USS Tulagi from 1943 to 1946.
 He graduated from Tolleson Union High School in 1947, and Arizona State University in 1951 where he was a member of the Delta Chi fraternity.
 He owned a cotton and grain farm in the Phoenix suburb of Tolleson for many years.

 He served four terms in the Arizona House of Representatives from 1959 to 1967, and five terms in the Arizona State Senate, from 1967 to 1976.
 He served as President of the Arizona State Senate from 1975 to 1976.